LaganYT/NatroMacro/README.md

 - Minor syntax cleanup remaining for some path functions
 - All pattern functions are syntactically correct
 - All bitmap assets are properly converted and accessible
+- All original AHK files have been deleted
 - Main macro framework is fully operational

 ## 🐛 Troubleshooting